Seven Beauties (ballet)

 Seven Beauties (Yeddi gözəl) is a ballet composed by Azerbaijani composer Gara Garayev in 1947–48 to mark the 800th anniversary of the birth of Nizami Ganjavi.
-Set in the 12th century, the libretto, written by I. Hidayetzade, Yuri Slonimsky and Sabit Rahman, is based on motifs from Ganjavi's romantic epic poem Seven Beauties, written in 1197.
+Set in the 12th century, the libretto, written by I. Hidayetzade, Yuri Slonimsky and Sabit Rahman, is based on motifs from Ganjavi's romantic epic poem Haft Peykar, written in 1197.

 Background

 One of Ganjavi's "long narrative poems" was the inspiration for a symphonic suite The Seven Beauties of 1949, which was reworked into a full-length ballet.
+The ballet’s confections contained influence from Soviet-Armenian composer Aram Khachaturian.